Aakash Repeater Courses

 (A) P(A) < 0

-It is not represent the probability of event A because probability of an event can never be less than 0.
+It does not represent the probability of event A because the probability of an event can never be less than 0.

 (B) P(A) > 1

-It is not represent the probability of event A because probability of an event can never be greater than 1.
+It does not represent the probability of event A because the probability of an event can never be greater than 1.

 (C) 0 ≤ P(A) ≤ 1

-It represent probability of event A because probability of an event is always lies from 0 to 1.
+It represents the probability of event A because the probability of an event always lies between 0 to 1.

 (D) –1 ≤ P(A) ≤ 1

-It is not represent the probability of event A because probability of an event can never be equal to -1.
+It does not represent the probability of event A because the probability of an event can never be equal to -1.

 Question:18